 Maximum request timeout

-Endpoints Frameworks Migration
+Endpoints Frameworks migration

-Poor performance on Automatic Scaling instances
+Poor performance on automatic scaling instances

 Because of this issue, you might want to configure another scaling type.
 See the following sections in the App Engine documentation:

-Paths with trailing slashes are not supported
+Paths with trailing slashes aren't supported

-When you deploy an OpenAPI document via
+When you deploy an OpenAPI document by using

 gcloud endpoints services deploy,